afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/BatteryMonitor/BatteryMonitor_en.md

 - *Simple voltage divider*: can be found in some ESP32 DevKit boards as a built-in feature.
   Because it constantly drains current, it is not advised.
 - *Battery monitor*: avoids battery drainage thanks to additional on/off circuitry.
-- *External "fuel gauge" chip*: provides state-of-the-art SoC.
+- *External "fuel gauge" chip*: provides state-of-the-art SoC estimation.

+The firmware will read the battery level every few minutes and it takes only a few milliseconds long.

-## Limitations of a simple voltage divider or a battery monitor
+## Simple voltage divider or battery monitor

+### Limitations

 **Accurate battery SoC cannot be achieved** in this project (or in most home-made electronics) using these implementations.